Social Issues addressed by Sumitomo —Compass for the Future—

 Automotive serves the original equipment (OE) and aftermarket replacement (AGR) glazing markets.

-Creative Technology comprises several discrete businesses, including lenses for printers and scanners, specialty glass fiber products such as glass cord for timing belts and glass flake, and Fine Glass products.
+Creative Technology comprises several discrete businesses, including lenses for printers and scanners, specialty glass fibers and glass flakes, mainly glass cord, which is a reinforcing material for timing belts, and Fine Glass products.

 Social issues addressed by Sumitomo Group companies